JiminSongSoftware/Meno-Time/Specification.md

 - Alternate Sequences: Nothing will be shown or uploaded at all it will be empty
 - Alternate Trigger: User uploads nothing
 - Alternate Postconditions: No notes to click on because nothing was uploaded.

-###### **6) ConvertPDF:**

-- Summary: Converts notes to pdf
-- Actors: User (Student)
-- Preconditions:
-  1) User has notes that are uploaded.
-- Triggers: Users chooses notestopdf
-- Primary Sequence:
-  1) User has notes to choose from
-  2) User chooses a note to convert the file to PDF.
-- Primary Postconditions:
-  1) Note that user chose is converted to pdf
-  2) User gets pdf file of note
-- Alternate Sequences: If there is nothing uploaded then their will be nothing to be converted
-- Alternate Trigger: No note is converted if there is not a note uploaded
-- Alternate Postconditions:

 ###### **7) shareNotes:**